BulkSecurityGeneratorProject/Cashcash/README.md

 The goal of this project is to be able to manage and visualize your money through a self-hosted service.

+## Features

+- Basic concept of accounting:
+  - Every transaction is a flow of money from one account to another.
+  - All the accounts belong to the following categories: income, expense, equity, assets, liabilities.
+The [documentation](https://www.gnucash.org/docs/v2.6/C/gnucash-guide/accts-concepts1.html) of GnuCash explains it quite well.
+- Multi-currencies support
+- .csv, .ofx and .json import
+- Graph of your cash balance: How your assets and liabilities evolve through time?
+- Graph of your cash flow: What are your incomes and expenses per month?

 ## Build for development
-First of all, this application was first generated using JHipster scaffolding tool (documentation here [https://jhipster.github.io](https://jhipster.github.io)) but then evolve freely without using the tool.
+First of all, this application was first generated using JHipster scaffolding tool (documentation here [jhipster.github.io](https://jhipster.github.io)) but then evolve freely without using the tool.

 To build your application, simply launch the maven command: